dreamblader/dominion-simulator/PATCH-NOTES.md

 ## 0.2v Closed Alpha

-Added:

-- Bugs:
+Fixed:

 - Fixed a Bug that the Range value did not show on the Board space overlay
 - Fixed a Bug that card-convert was only converting the first pipe code ("|")
 - Fixed the responsiveness of Info Status

+Added:

 - System:
   - The screen is now responsive (needs more test)
   - Token Cards feature is now added to the game system